puli/docs.puli.io/at-a-glance.rst

         acme/blog
         fc20d8 /acme/blog/config/doctrine/*.xml doctrine/xml-mapping

-This way you can selectively control which bindings you want to enable in your project.
+This way you can selectively control which bindings you want to use in your project.

 Further Reading